jnozzi/cocoadev.com/markdown/FileWrapperWithContents.md

 ----

-General/FolderBasedDocuments can point you in the right direction on this.
+FolderBasedDocuments can point you in the right direction on this.
 But you're just writing one file to a path in that code; you need to write a directory.
-See -General/[NSFileWrapper initDirectoryWithFileWrappers]. -- General/AndyMatuschak
+See -[NSFileWrapper initDirectoryWithFileWrappers]. -- AndyMatuschak